hughbarney/atto/README.md

 ##Future Enhancements

-As of Atto 1.4 we have about 45 lines of code before we reach the design limit of 2000 lines.
-The priority will be bug fixes and keeping the code count below 2000 lines but features I would like to add in priority order are:
+As of Atto 1.5 we have about 13 lines of code before we reach the design limit of 2000 lines.
+Whilst I would have liked to have added a few other features the priority will now be bug fixes and keeping the code count below 2000 lines.

-    Overwite mode
-    Shell command
-	Add record macro ^X(, ^X), ^Xe

 ##Multiple Windows or Not?